- 2.23k views

 - Driving at night is not recommended.
 Wet roads, wildlife activity, and unfamiliarity are some of the risk factors you want to avoid.

-With picturesque views of tall cliffs, azure beaches, and lush rainforests, the Great Ocean Road Tour is nothing less than remarkable.
+With picturesque views of tall cliffs, azure beaches, and lush rainforests, the Great Ocean Road tour is nothing less than remarkable.
 Everyone will find something to fall in love with; may it be the adorable wildlife surrounding the reserves, the modern amenities of contemporary resorts, or the high-octane activities one can only experience here.
 The long drive is worth it; as long as you smartly pace the hours for sight-seeing and traveling, you will never run out of things to enjoy.
 Add this itinerary to your Australia tour and experience a roadtrip through one of the best landscapes Australia has to offer.

 For more information on travelling to Australia, read our Travel Guide for Australia.